 The IRS provides updated tax rates and changes to calculating taxable income each year, but 2020 changes to Form W-2 reporting are more significant due to COVID-19 legislation.
 Even though this makes managing the payroll tax and reporting even more complicated, it is critical that employers stay up-to-date with the latest information and avoid the frequent penalties in payroll tax reporting.

 In their efforts to comply with Form W-2 reporting requirements, employers can consider outsourcing payroll tax management.
-This process improves accuracy, allows them to avoid common Form W-2 mistakes, prevent severe penalties for noncompliance, and ensure compliance with complex and changing tax regulations.Integrate a payroll management solution to be automatically updated with the latest rules, forms, and standards, stay compliant and avoid hefty penalties.
+This process improves accuracy and allows them to avoid common Form W-2 mistakes, prevent severe penalties for noncompliance, and ensure compliance with complex and changing tax regulations.Integrate a payroll management solution to be automatically updated with the latest rules, forms, and standards, stay compliant and avoid hefty penalties.